-At a place called the The Club, in Andheri, for which the cab driver had to stop and ask for the way about 10 times, som 300-400 guests were gathered for what alledgedly was only a warm-up.
-After a mandatory photo session on arrival, I entered the main hall, where Deepak and his fiancée were seated on a heavily lit, heart-shaped throne overlooking the dancefloor.
-Music was mostly 90ish techno, and some contemporary Indian music, with a light show going on and off in all different colours.
-In one corner, there was a bar with 2 hyperactive bartenders putting all their efforts into ensuring that noone in their vicinity was drinkless.
-Those further away from the bar would brought towards it by fellow guests should they end up drinkless for more than 60 seconds anyway!
+At a place called the The Club, in Andheri, for which the cab driver had to stop and ask for the way about 10 times, som 300-400 guests were gathered for what allegedly was only a “warm-up”.
+After a mandatory photo session on arrival, I entered the main hall, where Deepak and his fiancée were seated on a heavily lit, heart-shaped throne overlooking the dance floor.
+Music was mostly 90ish techno, and some contemporary Indian music, with a light show going on and off in all different colors.
+In one corner, there was a bar with 2 hyperactive bartenders putting all their efforts into ensuring that no one went without a drink in their vicinity .
+Those further away from the bar were brought towards it by fellow guests should their glasses remain empty for more than 60 seconds anyway!

-Of my 2 workmates who were supposed to be there, my colleague Husam was unable to make it alltogether, and my boss, Hogne, wasnt arriving until 2 days later.
+Of my 2 workmates who were supposed to be there, my colleague Husam was unable to make it altogether, and my boss, Hogne, wasn’t arriving until 2 days later.
 As the only non-Indian, I certainly stood out.
 The attention I received was almost overwhelming, in a very positive way though.
 People actually seemed to compete to make sure I was enjoying myself! 😀

-In the West, the dancefloor is mainly the playground of people aged 15-35.
+In the West, the dance floor is mainly the playground of people aged 15-35.
 Not so in India!
-While the music was mostly dance and techno from the mid-90s, mixed with contemporary Indian music, all generations were present on the dancefloor at any time – from those who had barely learnt to walk, to those who struggled to stand on their feet because of their old age!
-People from most of those generations also kept pulling me to the dancefloor throughout the night, while feeding me with drinks!
+The music was mostly dance and techno from the mid-90s, mixed with contemporary Indian music.
+All generations were present on the dance floor at any time, though.
+From those who had barely walking because of young age, to those similarly challenged because of old age!
+People from most of those generations also kept pulling me to the dance floor throughout the night, while feeding me with drinks!

 Basically all the guests, except the one gora were wearing colourful traditional outfits, further adding to the colorfulness of the experience!